AltamashAhmad/Browser_and_Server_guide/README.md

 7.	**Send response to client** → frontend renders it

 And there you have it.
 From a simple click in a browser to a fully rendered page, you now have a deep and comprehensive understanding of how the modern web works.
 Congratulations!

-8.  **The HTTP Response:** The Node.js application sends the HTTP response (e.g., with a `200 OK` status code and HTML content) back to the web server (NGINX).

-9.  **Response to Browser:** NGINX forwards this response back to the user's browser through the open TCP connection.

-10. **Rendering the Page:** The browser receives the HTML, parses it, and starts rendering the page.
-As it encounters links to other assets (like CSS files, JavaScript files, or images), it will repeat this entire process for each one to fetch and display them.
-# Browser_and_Server_guide